melbourne-lab/demgen_overlap/sandbox/sandbox_notebook.md

 I would like to test to see how this luck affects the rate of adaptation... but I'm not sure how to do this.
 Return to the problem later.

+##### `assess_var_under_selection.R` (May 9 2022)

+A quick and dirty script for looking at what happens under iterative selection on normally distributed phenotypes.
+(Assuming that the phenotypic distribution is centered approximately at zero over time)

+The idea here is that (at pre-environmental change steady state), a cohort of individuals will be subject to iterative rounds of selection that (should) reduce the phenotypic variance.
+Here I am looking around for an easy way to characterize this variance after an arbitrary number of rounds of selection.
+If there is a way to do this, then perhaps there is a way to get the variance among adults analytically.

+Thanks to some luck in selecting fixed values (multiples of 5!) it turns out there is a way to get this.
+There's a recursion relationship that I was able to describe using some pen and paper (described on overleaf).

+### `no_selection_variance_gaps.R` (May 17 2022)

+Talking with Dan D. (5/13) made me wonder to what degree the changing phenotypic variance is due to selection (instead of some error in code).
+Does the assumption of breeding value variance and additive genetic variance being equal rely on no selection?
+Here, I run some simulations to see if parent/adult phenotypic/breeding value variance (after selection) and offspring variance are the same.

+It looks like they are!
+At least no consistent gap in breeding values.
+What does this mean?
+Well...
+Mating and segregation of gametes is occurring indpendently of selection (selection acts on survival).
+So, we could do segregational variance just using the parental breeding value variance in that timestep.
+(Note - some variance should be restored using mutations)

+A potential problem is what to do about small popuplation effects...
+I will think about this.

+This also doesn't really address the issue of what to do for breeding value initialization, but Dan did provide some ideas here.